-A.2.1.2.1 Specialty Risks
+A.2.1.2.1Specialty Risks

-The specialty risks segment of the Company's business relates to a number of product covers in a business segment in which the Company has operated for many years.
+The specialty risks segment of the Company's business relates to a number of products in which the Company has operated for many years.

-The key covers provided within this segment are home assistance, commercial credit, auto assistance, plant and equipment, income protection, structural defects and heating pumps with the predominant markets being the Nordic and UK regions.
-As a result of the Company's Brexit planning process, its positions in this area of the UK market will decrease in the short to medium term.
+The key covers provided within this segment are home assistance, commercial credit, auto assistance, plant and equipment, income protection and structural defects s with the predominant markets being the Nordic, US and UK regions.
+As a result of the Company's Brexit planning process, its positions in the UK market will decrease in 2019.

-Given the remedial action taken on poor performing programmes in prior years the outlook for all lines of covers within Specialty Risks is positive for 2018 and beyond.
+Given the remedial action taken on poor performing programmes in prior years the outlook for all lines of covers within Specialty Risks is positive for 2019 and beyond.